Käte Voelkner: Paris

 Through Voelkner work, Trepper was kept informed about the chronic shortage of labour in France and about planned countermeasures.
-This includeded the number of foreign workers that have been recruited for each area the Germans have occupied, the industries they are being employed in as well as their use in German industry.
+This included the number of foreign workers that have been recruited for each area the Germans have occupied, the industries they are being employed in as well as their use in German industry.
 Most importantly, the intelligence describes which industries are listed as a priority.